 Do you know that depression affects more than just a depressed person?
 In fact, people who surround a depressed individual can also experience signs and symptoms of a depressive disorder.
 In most cases, a person suffering from the condition doesn’t know he or she has it.
 Depression is a disorder that develops from environmental and biological issues that are unique to each person.
 Misinformation about mental illness shames and discriminates those suffering with depression from getting professional help.”
 SaysDeborah Serani, PsyD.

-Many depressed persons are resistant to seeing a psychiatrist or psychologist.
-But do you know that the sooner you attain therapy and counseling, the sooner you can give yourself a chance to experience a better life?
-There is an excellent opportunity of getting proper medication for the depressive disorder.
+Many people with depression are resistant to seeing a psychiatrist or psychologist.
+But do you know that the sooner you attain therapy and counseling, the sooner you can give yourself a chance to experience a better life without depression?
+There is an excellent opportunity of getting proper medication to treat your depression.

 “PTSD comes from some type of traumatic event,” said Colleen Cira, PsyD., a psychologist who specializes in women and trauma.
 “It can include things like war, car accidents, rape, physical assault, or even verbal and emotional abuse.
 Basically, any kind of scary or disturbing event that overwhelms our ability to cope falls into the PTSD category.”